deckhouse/virtualization/docs/USER_GUIDE.md

 - `Provisioning` - the image creation process is in progress.
 - `Ready` - the image is created and ready for use.
 - `Failed` - an error occurred during the image creation process.
 - `Terminating` - the image is being deleted.
-The image may “hang” in this state if it is still connected to the virtual machine.
+The image may "hang" in this state if it is still connected to the virtual machine.

 As long as the image has not entered the `Ready` phase, the contents of the `.spec` block can be changed.
 If you change it, the disk creation process will start again.
 After entering the `Ready` phase, the contents of the `.spec` block cannot be changed!